usnistgov/FIPS201/_Appendix/glossary.md

 Biometric Verification Decision
-: A determination of whether biometric probe(s) and biometric reference(s) have the same biometric source based on comparison score(s) during a verification transaction [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37).
+: A determination of whether biometric probe(s) and biometric reference(s) have the same biometric source based on comparison score(s) during a verification transaction [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).

 Capture
 : Series of actions undertaken to obtain and record, in a retrievable form, signals of biometric characteristics directly from individuals.
-See [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37) for more details.
+See [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37) for more details.

 Cardholder
 : An individual possessing an issued PIV Card.